ChandanieT/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/kHcwEeN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Ticket issue was resolved by updating adobe by the IT Support team.
-The ticket status was changed to "resolved", which will closed the ticket.
+The ticket status was changed to "resolved", which will close the ticket.
 </p>
 <br />